ray2501/TDBCJDBC/README.md

 `setUsePrepared` method (setup flag to 0) to use Statement to replace prepareStatement.

+I enable [User Authentication] (https://drill.apache.org/docs/configuring-user-authentication/) to test Apache Drill JDBC driver.
+So if you use TDBCJDBC to connect Apache Drill, please remember to update url, username and password.

 Apache Drill provides sample data, try it:

     package require tdbc::jdbc